Mgen123/Mgen123/README.md

 - I love learning Nihonggo.
 Konnichiwa Minasan👋!
 Gen Desu🥰
 - I also love watching anime
-- Drinking coffee in my hobby sometimes it serves as my food for the entire day😁
+- Drinking coffee is my hobby sometimes it serves as my food for the entire day😁